Levitators/JavaScript-Starter-Kit/node-express/README.md

 ## Run

-Navigate to the project folder ane build the docker image using the below command
+Navigate to the project folder and build the docker image using the below command
 ```sh
 docker build -t node-express .
 ```